Skip to the main content

 Working Conditions

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 • Strength Required Lift up to 20 kg

-These can be high-stress settings.
+Occupational therapy assistants may work in high-stress settings.
 To avoid injury, they must use proper methods for lifting and moving clients.
 They are often required to lift equipment weighing up to 20 kilograms.

-Though work schedules can vary, most assistants work daytime hours.
+Though work schedules can vary, most OT assistants work daytime hours.
 Evening and weekend work is required in some settings.

 Interests & Abilities